Duchy of Westphalia: Expansion (1180–1445)

-Engelbert of Berg, Archbishop of Cologne from 1220, began a campaign to force the nobility in Westphalia into submission and to extract from them the stewardship of the various scattered church lands.
+Engelbert of Berg, archbishop of Cologne from 1220, began a campaign to force the nobility in Westphalia into submission and to extract from them the stewardship of the various scattered church lands.
 Engelbert managed to connect the lands of the duchy by annexing the territory from Hellweg to Diemel, and secured the south of the Sauerland at Attendorn in 1222.
 Further controversy of its expansion eventually leads to Engelbert's death at the hands of Frederick I of Isenberg in 1225.
 In 1260 by an agreement with the Dukes of Brunswick the Weser River became the official border of their spheres of influence.
-In 1277 the Archbishops managed to defeat a large confederation of Westphalian and Lower Rhenish opponents, but further action in 1288 forced the Archbishops to abandon intentions on much of the greater territory of Westphalia.
+In 1277 the archbishops managed to defeat a large confederation of Westphalian and Lower Rhenish opponents, but further action in 1288 forced the archbishops to abandon intentions on much of the greater territory of Westphalia.
 The purchase and annexation of Werl-Arnsberg in 1368 united the territories of the north and south of the Sauerland.

-The Archbishop Frederick von Saarwerden began a hopeless campaign to maintain Colognian rights in Marck, and in 1392 was forced to abandon them.
+Archbishop Frederick von Saarwerden began a hopeless campaign to maintain Colognian rights in Marck, and in 1392 was forced to abandon them.
 His successor, Dietrich II of Moers witnessed the last attempts by Cologne to gain rulership in Westphalia by attempting to break the powerful positions of Cleves and Marck.
 The financial burden placed upon the knights and cities of the Duchy of Westphalia led them into union in 1437.
 Cologne made peace with Cleves in 1441: this led Soest, the richest town of Westphalia, to refuse recognising Colognian supremacy in 1444 in the Soest Feud, that lasted until 1449.
 Soest had become a part of the Duchy of Cleves.
 Thereafter the town of Arnsberg became the administrative capital of Westphalia.
 Economically the loss of Soest had weakened the duchy.
 Especially as the surroundings of the town were very fertile and the grain was needed for the mountainous regions in the South.
 Peace with Marck was made in 1445 which witnessed territorial concessions from both sides.